Mariana, Minas Gerais: Colonial period

-Birds-eye depiction of Mariana, with the Ribeirão do Carmo at the foreground, around the early 19th century, by Austrian painter Thomas Ender.

 The modern city of Mariana was born out of the Bandeiras period of Brazil's colonial history: during the second half of the 17th century and up until the late 18th, many members of the colonial aristocracy either financed or personally commanded expeditions into the interior of the colony, with the intent of exploring the regions still unknown to the Portuguese Crown and in hopes of finding new untapped riches such as gold and silver.

 Around the 16th of July, 1696, a group of bandeirantes (Note: /pt/) led by explorers Salvador Fernandes Furtado de Mendonça and Miguel Garcia da Cunha, camped on the banks of a brooklet, which they named Ribeirão do Carmo (lit.
 'Carmel Brook'), after Our Lady of Mount Carmel.
 While resting, the Portuguese explorers found that the unremarkable stream of water sported rich auriferous alluviums and promptly decided to establish a permanent camp in the area, giving rise to a small settlement that came to be homonymously known by the stream's name.